naobservatory/mgs-pipeline/README.md

 to `[sampleID].fasta.gz`.
 For paired-end data there will be two files, `[sampleID]_1.fasta.gz` and `[sampleID]_2.fasta.gz`.

-Files under `cleaned/` are the output of AdapterRemoval2; see below.
+Files under `noadadapter/` and `cleaned/` are the output of AdapterRemoval2;
+see below.

 Files under `processed/` include our quality control results, species classification, and any other processing we run.